protontypes/open-sustainable-technology/README.md

 - [climate-finance](https://github.com/ONEcampaign/climate-finance-package) - Is the python package to get, clean, and work with international public climate finance.
 - [HeCo Invest](https://www.vizzuality.com/project/heco-invest) - A digital collaborative platform pilot aimed to support filling the conservation financing gap in the Amazon Basin by optimizing project financing channels in this region.
 - [DEEP](https://github.com/sovereign-nature/deep) - Our goal is to reconfigure the economics of ecology by finding ways to fund and expand projects that sustain life on our planet.
+- [Greenlang](https://github.com/fingreen-ai/greenlang) - The first open-source component promoting transparency, interoperability, and collaboration in the ESG reporting domain.

 ### Knowledge Platforms
 - [Climate Watch](https://github.com/ClimateWatch-Vizzuality/climate-watch) - Offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.